 With the feedback resistor divider, additional small capacitor, C{FB1} in parallel with R{FB1} is required to ensure stability.
-The value can be in between 68 pF to 220 pF, the rule is to select the lowest capacitance to ensure stability.
-Also a small capacitor, C{FB2} in parallel with R{FB2} may also be needed to lower the feedback ripple hence improve output regulation.
-The use of C{FB2} is a compromise between output ripple level and regulation, so careful selection of the value according to end application requirement is needed.
-In this example, values for C{FB1} and C{FB2} are 150 pF and 220 pF respectively.
+The value can be in between 68 nF to 220 nF, the rule is to select the lowest capacitance to ensure stability.
+Also a small capacitor, C{FB2} in parallel with R{FB2} may also be needed to lower the feedback ripple hence improve output ripple and regulation.
+In this example, only C{FB1} is used and the value is 150 nF.